-When you come into contact with Inspire Suffolk we will ask you to provide personal information that is necessary to manage and support (sustain) the services that we provide.
+When you come into contact with Inspire we will ask you to provide personal information that is necessary to manage and support (sustain) the services that we provide.
 When you contact us, we will update and add notes to our computer systems and manual files.
-Access to your personal information will be limited to members of Inspire Suffolk requiring information to carry out our business.
-We may pass your personal information on to third-party service providers contracted to Inspire Suffolk, or to whom Inspire Suffolk is Contracted to.
+Access to your personal information will be limited to members of Inspire requiring information to carry out our business.
+We may pass your personal information on to third-party service providers contracted to Inspire, or to whom Inspire is Contracted to.
 Any third parties that we may share your information with are obliged to keep your details securely, and to use them only to fulfil the services they provide on our behalf.

 - Personal details including:

 Full name, DOB, sex, age, health-related issues, disabilities and vulnerabilities, communication needs, next of kin, correspondence address, NI number, payment methods, direct debit details, diversity information including nationality, sexual orientation, first language, ethnic origin and religion.

 - Processing of internal and external mail (external via third party

 - Website bookings

 - Fundraising details

 - Customer, Volunteer and employee contact details

 - Employee payment records